-Challenge number Detail of challenge 1 When the children join the school, most are below age-related expectations, have poor language, communication and social skills; this has been exacerbated by the Covid-19 pandemic.
-Also, a high number have special educational needs and/or welfare issues.
+Challenge number Detail of challenge 1 When the children join the school, most are below age-related expecta tions, have poor language, communication, social skills and limited experience of the wider world; this has been exacerbated by the Covid-19 pandemic.
+Also, a high number have special educational needs (60%).
+A further 36% require additional support.
 2 Some parents find the education system intimidating and need greater guidance so they can effectively support home learning.
 3 Some of our children experience financial barriers that prevent learning, have limited access to cultural experiences and have low aspirations.
-4 Our observations indicate that the education and wellbeing of many pupils, including disadvantaged learners have been impacted by Covid-19 and partial school closures to a greater extent than for other pupils.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in reading, writing and maths.
-5 Our attendance data over the last 4 years indicates that attendance among disadvantaged pupils has been an issue and some have been classified as 'persistently absent.'
-Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+4 Our observations indicate that the education and wellbeing of many pupils, including disadvantaged learners have been impacted by the legacy of Covid- 19 and welfare issues to a greater extent than for other pupils.
+This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in reading, writing and mathematics.
+5 Our attendance data over the last 4 years indicates that attendance and lateness among disadvantaged pupils has been an issue, with several experiencing poor health.
+A small number have been classified as 'persistently absent.'
+Our assessments and observations indicate that absenteeism is negatively impacting on the progress of some disadvantaged pupils.